 Know Yourself: Assess your skills and capacity for flexibility and independence.
 Depending on your comfort level some experiences may be better for you than others.
 An appointment with a Career Advancement adviser can help you determine what experience might be best.

 Determine Your Goals: Why do you want to go abroad?
 How long do you want to work abroad?
 What do you hope to gain?
-Do you have any health or mobility problems that may cause location restrictions?
+Do you have any health or mobility issues that may cause location restrictions?
 Do you want to live near other expatriates or be immersed in the local culture/language?
 Do you want to live with a host family, on your own, or with roommates?
 These are all important questions to ask yourself.

 Whether you want an international career or an experience abroad, you will need to decide whether you want to use a program or service to find opportunities, or arrange an experience on your own.